 Finding pizza at Walt Disney World, when you’re really craving some good pizza should be as easy as it sounds, but it isn’t.
 See, whenever we go to Disney, even with all of our planning and spot-on restaurant reservations, fast passes and plans there always seems to be one evening during our trip where we become completely unable to just keep going.
 Decision making skills are gone.
 Tolerance levels are at zero and we don’t want to have to wait another 45 minutes before finally eating dinner at 10 pm.
 Chances are you know the feeling.
 Now, Walt Disney World does have quite a few options for pizza, but they are not all tasty and not all easily found!
 And frankly, some of them aren’t really even pizza!
 So where can you get pizza pretty fast at Walt Disney World?

-So here’s the thing to keep in mind on your pizza journey…not all pizzas at Disney are anywhere near the same size, price or quality.
+So here’s the thing to keep in mind on your pizza journey…not all pizzas at Disney are equal.
+They are not anywhere near the same size, price or quality.
 We’ve spent 9 dollars on a 16″ pizza able to feed 4 and 24 dollars on a 6″ pizza able to feed one.
 So beware.
-Since pizza isn’t something we have regularly we really do try to make it special when we finally get the chance, so when we find pizza at Disney we do we expect it to be top notch!
+Since pizza isn’t something we have regularly we really do try to make it special when we finally get the chance.
+So when we find pizza at Disney we do we expect it to be top notch!

 Where to find Pizza at Walt Disney World